Springboards to spiritual conversations

 If lost people matter to you the way they matter to God, what would your life look like?

-How do we shift friendly conversations from sports and the weather to talking about spiritual matters?
+How do we shift friendly conversations from sports and the weather to discussing spiritual matters?
 How do we springboard into conversations about inviting Jesus into one's life?

 "We cannot help speaking about what we have seen and heard" -- Acts 4:20 — Peter and John to the Sanhedrin court)